AdmiralStone/Retro-Snake/README.md

 ## Credits

-This game was created by using the raylib library.
+This game was created using the raylib library.
 The raylib library is developed by [Raylib Team](https://github.com/raysan5/raylib#development-and-contributors).